Buhari in Yola, Canvasses Support for Tinubu, Binani, Other APC Candidates

 “You should all come out and vote in the forthcoming elections, exercise your franchise responsibly and do not allow yourselves to be misled by vain sentiments and idle promises.

-The President advised the youths to remain loyal to the APC by sensitizing on the gains of the party, and voting for its candidates at various levels.
+The president advised the youths to remain loyal to the APC by sensitising voters on the gains of the party, urging them to vote for its candidates at various levels.

-Earlier in his remarks, the APC National Chairman, Senator Abdullahi Adamu, called on voters to elect Asiwaju Tinubu for President, and Senator Binani for Governor of Adamawa State.
+Earlier in his remarks, the APC National Chairman, Senator Abdullahi Adamu, called on voters to elect Tinubu for president and Senator Binani for Governor of Adamawa State.

-Adamu assured the large gathering of party supporters that both candidates had been tested with responsibilities at various levels of governance, and would work together for the benefit of the people.
+Adamu told the large gathering of party supporters that both candidates had been tested with responsibilities at various levels of governance, and would work together for the benefit of the people.

 “We will get you engaged properly.
 We will pay attention to your needs.
 Vote Binani for governor of the state, and when we are elected, we will work together to provide good water, education, health and end killings and kidnapping,” he said.

-Former Governor of Adamawa State, Murtala Nyako, urged the electorates to vote for Asiwaju Tinubu for President, and Binani for Governor of the state, noting that Tinubu and his Vice Presidential candidate, Kashim Shettima, had already set precedence of good leadership as former governors.
+A former governor of Adamawa State, Murtala Nyako, also urged the electorate to vote for Tinubu for president, and Binani for governor of the state, noting that Tinubu and Shettima had already set precedence of good leadership as former governors.

 He said Binani would build on past achievements in the state, and correct anomalies in leadership and development, especially in placing the welfare of the people first and ensuring inclusive governance.